Global Security Initiative: History

 The GSI was announced during the 2022 Boao Forum for Asia.

 Articulations of the Global Security Initiative have included little operational detail.
 It has been described as a "concrete manifestation" of Xi Jinping Thought on Diplomacy.

 China issued a further statement of the initiative, outlining principles, priorities and platforms, in a concept paper on 21 February 2023.
 The GSI has since sponsored the Global Public Security Co-operation Forum to become China's largest international security event, showing various technologies used in mass surveillance.

 Reception

 Analysts have described the GSI as a way of increasing China's global influence.
+In terms of temporality, it represents a forward-looking initiative, while simultaneously being firmly rooted in long-established principles of Chinese foreign policy.